This is a lengthy discussion, so I’ll begin with a summary.

 Capital grows exponentially as a result of compounding interest – so in any world where investment risk is compensated with interest, it is tautological that “the rich get richer.”

-Capital investors will build far more wealth in a matter of a few years compared to those who work for wages.
+Capital investors will build far more wealth in a matter of a few generations compared to those who work for wages.

 Capitalism by its nature tends toward disparity of wealth.

 By many other measures, however, economic growth under global capitalism during the last two centuries has resulted in huge improvements in the standard of living for a huge percentage of the population (even as the global population has grown exponentially).

 There have been massive declines in extreme poverty and child mortality, huge advances in basic education and literacy, for example.